MicrosoftDocs/dataexplorer-docs/data-explorer/security-network-restrict-public-access.md

 ---
-title: Control public access to your Azure Data Explorer cluster
+title: Manage public access to your Azure Data Explorer cluster
-description: Learn how to control public access to your Azure Data Explorer cluster. ms.reviewer: eladb ms.topic: how-to ms.date: 08/09/2023
+description: Learn how to Manage public access to your Azure Data Explorer cluster. ms.reviewer: eladb ms.topic: how-to ms.date: 08/09/2023
 ---

-# Control public access to your Azure Data Explorer cluster
+# Manage public access to your Azure Data Explorer cluster

 This article describes how to allow, limit, or prevent public access to your Azure Data Explorer cluster.

-## Control public access
+## Manage public access

 To allow, limit, or prevent public access to your cluster, follow these steps: